 4-legged mammals have a huge advantage over us in sprinting.

-We seem to forget that long before the invention of the slingshot or bow and arrow hunters had to sprint and run long distances to catch their food.
+Hunters had to sprint and run long distances to catch their food.

 Think of how strong you could become if you were stripped of all the luxuries of life we take for granted?